bot-app/trading/docs/advanced-setup.md

 If you do not know what things mentioned here mean, you probably do not need it.

-## Running multiple instances of Freqtrade
+## Running multiple instances of Trading

 This section will show you how to run multiple bots at the same time, on the same machine.